the-rachel/styles/writing.md

 This page is getting fleshed out right now!
 Meantime, a lot of the stuff you would want to see is in the [Brand and Content Strategy](https://github.com/the-rachel/styles/blob/master/brand.md) section of my portfolio.

+#### Community guidelines

+- [Call for community input on community guidelines](https://blog.dropleaf.io/we-need-your-input-on-our-community-guidelines-620b2770c9a6).
+(External link).
+I was Head of Community at dropleaf, an indie games distribution startup.
+We aimed to take on the sometimes-toxic culture around gaming with the way we created community.
+This post is both a manifesto of sorts, and a draft of inclusive guidelines for creating supportive and fun community.

 #### Blog posts